hojabri/http-call-md5/README.md

 ### Instructions

 1. Make sure you have Go installed ([download](https://golang.org/dl/)).
+2. Clone source code by typing ``git clone https://github.com/hojabri/http-call-md5.git`` in the terminal
+3. Change directory to ``http-call-md5``
 2. To build an executable commandline file, type in the terminal: `make build`.
 This will build and create `myhttp` executable file.
 5. To run unit tests, type in the terminal: ``make test``